rubyaustralia/roro/2018/201803-rorosyd.md

 ^
 - Open up an issue at the RORO Github repo and tell us about the talk you want to submit, or feel free to message any of the organisers.<br />
+- The repo now also has 7 extra presentation requests added, so check them out if you're looking for an idea to do a talk about.
 - Remember, It is *good* to throw yourself out of your comfort zone and try something different, and who knows, you might even end up liking it and wanting to do more...<br />
 - Also, if you need any help creating or critiquing your presentation or want someone to do a dry run with, then please feel free to approach any of the RORO organisers and we're happy to help you in any way we can to make you look awesome up on stage.